 Brain Tumour Headache

 11/51 people in one series of people with brain tumours reported pain in the back of the head .
 However, headache in the back of the head is not a distinctive feature of brain tumours .
-Most brain tumours present with other neurological symptoms such as epileptic seizures.
+Most brain tumours present with other neurological symptoms such as progressive neurological deficits or epileptic seizures.

 Sleep Apnoea Headaches

-Sleep apnoea and heavy snoring may increase the risk of chronic headaches .
-22% of headaches associated with sleep aponea in one series were located in the back of the head .
-Treating sleep apnoea will often help the headache, but this is still an area of active research .
+Sleep apnoea and heavy snoring increase the risk of chronic headaches .
+22% of headaches associated with sleep aponea in one series are in the back of the head .
+Treating sleep apnoea will reduce the risk of headache, but this is still an area of active research .

 Idiopathic Intracranial Hypertension